kiselevskaya/Python/experiments/32_biology_meets_programming/README.md

     Input:  A list of k-mers <dna>, and integers <k> and <t> (where <t> is the number of k-mers in <dna>)
     Output: greedy_motif_search(dna, k, t)
     http://www.mrgraeme.co.uk/greedy-motif-search/

+#   Entropy

+    Entropy is a measure of the uncertainty of a probability distribution.
+    The entropy of the completely conserved third column of the profile matrix in the figure in the first step is 0, which is the minimum possible entropy.
+    On the other hand, a column with equally-likely nucleotides (all probabilities equal to 1/4) has maximum possible entropy 4 · 1/4 · log2 (1/4) = 2.
+In general, the more conserved the column, the smaller its entropy.

+entropy:
+     Compute the entropy of the motif matrix.